-When insects, mites and ticks bite, they often inject saliva to digest the tissue and aid in the feeding process.
-Your body's reaction to the components of the saliva causes the itching, redness and swelling that is associated with these bites.
+When insects, mites, and ticks bite, they often inject saliva to digest the tissue and aid in the feeding process.
+Your body's reaction to the components of the saliva causes the itching, redness, and swelling that is associated with these bites.
 In addition to the saliva, insects and scorpions that sting and spiders that bite often inject venom, which is used to subdue prey or protect themselves.
 This venom usually produces a painful reaction in people.
 Bees and wasps that live in colonies can attack in large numbers, potentially exposing victims to dangerous amounts of venom.
 These insects typically cause the most problems when they perceive their nest is threatened.

 People who develop more than just the normal symptoms from a single sting should see their physician about the need to be desensitized.
 People concerned about experiencing severe reactions to stings should consider the need to carry an allergy first-aid kit with them when afield.

-Bees, wasps, hornets, fire ants and scorpions that inject venom from the tip of their abdomen are sometimes considered beneficial because of their importance in pollination or in preying on other pest insects.
-However, anyone who has ever been stung by one of these creatures will usually think otherwise.
+Bees, wasps, hornets, fire ants and scorpions that inject venom from the tip of their abdomen are sometimes considered beneficial because of their importance in pollination or because they prey on other pest insects.
+However, anyone who has ever been stung by one of these creatures will usually think otherwise!
 After being stung, it is important to immediately remove the stinger and venom sac if they are present at the sting site.
 This can be done with a fingernail, the edge of a credit card or tweezers.
 Immediate removal will stop venom from being released.
 Avoid squeezing the venom sac.
-Wash the site with soap and water and apply cold compresses to relieve pain and swelling.
+Wash the site with soap and water and apply cold compresses to relieve the pain and swelling.
 For more pronounced reactions, apply hydrocortisone cream or calamine lotion to reduce itching and swelling.
 If itching and swelling are bothersome, take an oral antihistamine like diphenhydramine (Benadryl) or chlorpheniramine (Chlor-Trimeton).
 For severe reactions, seek immediate medical attention.

 The Solitary Stingers

-The cicada killer is a large wasp that varies in length from 1 to 1.5 inches and is black or rusty colored with yellow bands on the abdomen.
+The cicada killer is a large wasp that varies in length from 1 to 1.5 in. and is black or rusty colored with yellow bands on the abdomen.
 This wasp nests in burrows in the ground and provisions its nest with one or two paralyzed cicadas for the developing larvae.
 Nesting usually occurs in sod-covered areas but the grass is not harmed.
-The solitary adult is often seen hovering 1 to 2 feet above the ground near the entrance to its nest.
+The solitary adult is often seen hovering 1 to 2 ft above the ground near the entrance to its nest.

 Scorpions are found across the country.
 The abdomen is broadly joined to the head area and is differentiated into two parts: a broad seven-segmented front portion and a much narrower five-segmented rear portion that terminates in a stinger.
-Scorpions prefer to nest under rocks, tree bark, boards, garbage cans and rubbish piles.
-Those found in Georgia are about 2 inches long and the pain of the sting is similar to that of a bee or wasp.
+Scorpions prefer to nest under rocks, tree bark, boards, garbage cans, and rubbish piles.
+Those found in Georgia are about 2 in. long and the pain of the sting is similar to that of a bee or wasp.

 The Social Insects

-Bees, wasps, hornets and ants develop colonies where there may be a few dozen to thousands of individuals with a queen, workers and an elaborate social structure.
+Bees, wasps, hornets, and ants develop colonies where there may be a few dozen to thousands of individuals with a queen, workers and an elaborate social structure.
 These are the social insects.
 While most individuals are non-aggressive, all will sting if handled.
-The social bees, wasps and hornets are a greater stinging threat than the solitary pests because they will attack in large numbers if they perceive their nest is in danger.
+The social bees, wasps, and hornets are a greater stinging threat than the solitary pests because they will attack in large numbers if they perceive their nest is in danger.
 Those that make a paper nest construct them of plant fiber and salivary secretions.
 In the fall, when temperatures decline and food becomes scarce, the female wasps and hornets frequently enter homes for hibernation.

 One of the most widely known social insects, the honey bee was brought to this country from Europe many years ago.
-Most colonies are managed in manmade hives, but escaped swarms often nest in hollow trees, wall voids and attics.
+Most colonies are managed in manmade hives, but escaped swarms sometimes nest in hollow trees, wall voids, and attics.
 Honey bee colonies last several years with the queen and workers overwintering in the hive.
 A queen may live several years.
 Individual honeybees are encountered beyond their nest when they are collecting nectar and pollen from blossoms.
 People usually get stung while walking barefoot across a lawn that has blooming clover or dandelions, or if a bee gets trapped between clothing and skin.